 Situated on the north bank of the Arkansas River in southeastern Colorado, this non-military fort was one of the most significant outposts on the Santa Fe Trail and the principal outpost of American civilization on the southwestern Plains it was instrumental in shaping the destiny of the area.
 In the heart of Indian country, buffalo hunting grounds and at the crossroads of key overland routes, it was a fur-trading center and rendezvous point for traders and Indians; a way station and supply center for emigrants and caravans; and the chief point of contact and cultural transmission between white settlers and Indians of the southern Plains.
 In its later years, it was a military staging base for the U.S. conquest of New Mexico.

 Among the earliest western fur traders were the brothers William and Charles Bent and Ceran St. Vrain, all of whom, in the 1820s, began to engage in the Mexican and Indian trade.
 In about 1830, Charles Bent and St. Vrain formed a partnership, which became Bent, St. Vrain, and Co., and entered the Santa Fe trade.
 In the late 1820s or early 1830s.

 William Bent, who had been trading independently, erected a large adobe fort on the north bank of the Arkansas River, 12 miles west of the mouth of the Purgatoire River.
-At first, named Fort William, it was also known as Bent’s Fort and finally Bent’s Old Fort.
-Elaborately constructed, it was eventually a massive adobe structure of quadrangular shape, having 24 rooms lining the walls.
+At first named Fort William, it was also known as Bent’s Fort and Bent’s Old Fort.
+Elaborately constructed, it was eventually a massive adobe structure of the quadrangular shape, having 24 rooms lining the walls.
 Two 30-foot cylindrical bastions flanked the southwest and northeast corners, equipped with cannons.
 The walls were 15 feet high, two feet thick, and extended four feet above the building roofs to serve as a platform for armed soldiers and were pierced with loopholes.
-On the south side was a cattle yard, enclosed by a high wall.
-The fort was a self-sufficient institution by about 60 persons of many nationalities and vocations, including blacksmiths, trappers and traders, carpenters, mechanics, wheelwrights, gunsmiths, cooks, cattle herders hunters, clerks, teamsters, and laborers.
+A high wall on the south side enclosed a cattle yard.
+The fort was self-sufficient by about 60 persons of many nationalities and vocations, including blacksmiths, trappers and traders, carpenters, mechanics, wheelwrights, gunsmiths, cooks, cattle herders, hunters, clerks, teamsters, and laborers.